earthly/website/blog/_posts/2023-05-31-docker-image-storage-on-host.md

  - Docker-Image
  - Hosting
  - Docker
- - Hosting
+ - Image-Management
 ---

 Developers and system administrators can create, deploy, and run distributed applications using the Docker platform.
 Docker containers, which offer a constant and isolated environment for applications to execute in, are running instances of [Docker](/blog/rails-with-docker) images.
 They [make](/blog/makefiles-on-windows) it simple to maintain, scale, and guarantee that applications function reliably across many contexts.

 However, what exactly is an image?
 What does it include, and where does it reside after we have built it?
 This article will answer all these questions by explaining the internals of Docker images and how these images are stored on the host machine.